TapasSenapati/dbt-spark-livy/docs/dbt-spark-livy.md

 First, add your Workload user/pass to the “user” and “password” fields.

 Next, add the “host” field in the template we noted earlier from cdp ui step 5.[cloudera-spark](#create-cloudera-data-hub-spark-account)

+For our case we created a sample dbt project using `dbt init` called spark_test

 My completed profile looks like this:
 ```